University Hospital of Brooklyn at Long Island College Hospital: History

 Long Island College Hospital introduced the practice of bedside teaching in 1860, and it later became the first U.S. hospital to use stethoscopes and anesthesia.
 In 1873 it introduced the first emergency ambulance service in Brooklyn.
 Its collegiate division would later form the Downstate Medical Center, an academic unit of the State University of New York in 1948.

-The Polhemus Memorial Clinic, an eight-story 1897 tower that was part LICH until July 2008, is considered to be the first example of skyscraper hospital, anywhere in the world.
+The Polhemus Memorial Clinic, an eight-story 1897 tower that was part of LICH until July 2008, is considered to be the first example of a skyscraper hospital, anywhere in the world.

 Merger and closure

 The facility had years-long financial issues, and had it been privately-run, it would have been able to file bankruptcy.
 That was not an option as it was a public hospital.
 By 2008, the hospital was affiliated with the Continuum Health Partners and had been in financial trouble due, in part, to capital debt.
 On May 27, 2011, Long Island College Hospital became part of SUNY Downstate's University Hospital of Brooklyn, renamed as University Hospital of Brooklyn at Long Island College Hospital, serving as a clinical campus for medical students in the Downstate College of Medicine.
 This merger made sense, in part, due to the existing partnership with SUNY Downstate that dated back fifty years.
 The state helped facilitate the merger to help avoid the closures that were facing other New York City hospitals.